The City of Johannesburg aims to bring its Rea Vaya bus rapid transit (BRT) system to Sandton central within the next two years.

 Phase 1C will comprise 16 km of dedicated trunk route that will extend Rea Vaya’s route map from Parktown to Alexandra, and on to Sandton and beyond, with further complementary and feeder routes to operate to and from areas such as Sunninghill, Midrand and Ivory Park.

-The first 12.6 km of the new trunk route will connect to the current Rea Vaya service at Empire and Victoria avenues.
+The first 12.6 km of new trunk route will connect to the current Rea Vaya service at Empire and Victoria avenues.

-It will continue along Empire and Clarendon roads and traverse Louis Botha avenue, which becomes Pretoria Main road, until its intersection with Lees street, in Wynberg.
+It will continue along Empire and Clarendon roads and traverse Louis Botha Avenue, which becomes Pretoria Main road, until its intersection with Lees street, in Wynberg.